 Hermit crabs aren’t born with shells, so they must be acquired from other animals.
-Size, durability, scent, and mobility are among the many important criteria that hermit crabs look for in a shell.
+Size, durability, scent, and mobility are among the many important criteria that hermit crabs seek in a shell.

 Wild hermit crabs scavenge their shells.
 Usually, shells will be vacated by other hermit crabs or sea snails that died or upgraded their shell.
 Then, they’ll change their shells many times during their lifetime.

 While young, hermit crabs regularly outgrow their shells.
-As adults, hermit crabs look to upgrade or exchange shells for a new shell that’s more suitable.
+As adults, hermit crabs seek to upgrade or exchange shells for new, more suitable shells.

-Providing a range of different shell options keeps hermit crabs happy and stress-free.
+Providing a range of shell options keeps hermit crabs happy, occupied, and stress-free.

 Are Hermit Crabs Born with Shells?